 The Jeruzalem Wine Road begins in Ormož, continues to Ivanjkovci, and then through Svetinje to Jeruzalem, on through Miklavž near Ormož to Kog, where it turns back to Miklavž and leads to Ormož.
 The doors of the Jeruzalem Mansion are opened for everyone who appreciates the harmony of selected dishes and excellent wines, and is surrounded by an arboretum of exotic trees.
 On the wine road between Svetinje and Jeruzalem there is the Malek vineyard cottage with small wine-growing museums, a large press in the arched basement cellar, and a house chapel with frescoes from the 17th century.
 More than three hundred years old building, used by former owners as a residence and a farming building for the processing of grapes and wine cultivation, is today converted into a tourist facility that opens the doors to announced groups and individuals.
 There is also a rich selection of wines and culinary delights in the surrounding wine cellars, wine shops, taverns, and tourist farms.
 The visitors of the wine road can ride bicycles, horses or a carriage, and walk along marked paths between vineyards.

-The Ormož lagoon is a 55 hectares large wetland of anthropogenic formation, situated in the area of the ecosystem of the river Drava near Lake Ormož.
+The Ormož Basins Nature Park is a 55 hectares large wetland of anthropogenic formation, situated in the area of the ecosystem of the river Drava near Lake Ormož.
 It is composed of shallow pools with reeds and bulrush, and surrounded by a flooded forest, a rare remnant of the soft-wooded river meadow in Slovenia.
 The wetland is of exceptional national and international significance for many endangered bird species.

 The vegetation in the natural reserve is managed by the grazing of water buffaloes, which are especially adapted to the aquatic environment and are our indispensable assistant.
 The Ormož Lake, located in the immediate vicinity, is extremely interesting in all seasons.